HarvardHack/BIOCONDUCTOR/README.md

 plot(mds,col=batch,pch=strain)
 legend("topleft",col=unique(batch),legend=unique(batch)+3,pch=1)
 legend("bottomleft",pch=unique(strain),legend=unique(strain))
 "Batch seems to explain more variability that strain.
 The first PC splits batch 7 from 3 and 4 into two groups.
-The second PC splits batches 3 and 4 into two groups (with one sample as an exception) Batch seems to explain more variability that strain.
-The first PC splits batch 7 from 3 and 4 into two groups.
 The second PC splits batches 3 and 4 into two groups (with one sample as an exception)"

 QUESTIONS 3.7
 EXPLANATION